-It doesn’t take a rocket scientist to demonstrate how disconnected current beliefs are from the historical record in Genesis.
+It doesn’t take a rocket scientist to demonstrate how disconnected current Christian culture war beliefs are from the historical record in Genesis.

-It would go against our modern cultural values.
-The truth of scripture has not changed but our cultural perceptions and our family values have changed.
+Those practices go against our modern cultural values.
+The truth of scripture has not changed but our cultural perceptions and our laws and our values have changed.

-We have more than six billion people on earth so no one has to marry his brother or sister.
+We now have more than 7.5 billion people on earth today (January 25, 2017) so no one has to marry his brother or sister.
 Early in Genesis, they had only a small family.

 There were no marriage partners available for Adam and Eve’s children except their brothers and sisters.
 Our lives and circumstances are different today yet the Bible is just as true now as it was then.

 What was culturally acceptable six thousand years ago is not culturally acceptable today.

 The authentic Biblical values of polygamy, marriage with slaves, marriage with virgin prisoners of war and marriage with concubines, are as much a part of values back then as the marriage of Adam and Eve.
 That does not necessarily mean we should be practicing those 5000 - 6000 year old values today.